 - Tarama Dip (Carp Roe Dip)

-- The smaller the size of the potatoes the better they cook (easier for the temperature to get to the center). = Mashed potatoes without lumps!
+- Cut potatoes into bite-sized pieces (the smaller the size the better they cook). = Mashed potatoes without lumps!

 SKORDALIA - Greek Garlic And Potato Dip